 The CM module is packed as a loose part in the shipping materials of the active filter open chassis panel along with the serial cable used to connect the CM module to the power converter.
-See Figure 4.13 for the location of the J2 Chassis Communication Cable connection on the CM module.
+See the figure below for the location of the J2 Chassis Communication Cable connection on the CM module.

-Figure 4.13: HGA CM Module with Chassis Communications Cable Serial Connector J2 Highlighted
+Figure 19: HGA CM Module with Chassis Communications Cable Serial Connector J2 Highlighted